-In 2022, Apple moved into its historic Battersea location in London's Wandsworth district and launched a broad community-centered initiative.
+In 2022, Apple moved into its historic Battersea location in London's Borough of Wandsworth and launched a broad community-centred initiative.
 This included partnering with Business and Education Succeeding Together (BEST), a local charity focused on bringing together schools and businesses to help young people learn valuable digital skills.
-BEST's strategy prioritizes the digital arts as a means to foster creativity and inclusive local communities.
+BEST's strategy prioritises the digital arts as a means to foster creativity and inclusive local communities.

-Apple's Community Education Initiative is partnering with BEST and the Wandsworth Council to deliver a robust digital program in local primary schools.
-The program leverages Apple technology and resources to empower students to unlock their creativity.
+Apple's Community Education Initiative is partnering with BEST and the Wandsworth Council to deliver a robust digital programme in local primary schools.
+The programme leverages Apple technology and resources to empower students to unlock their creativity.
 The partnership has reached students and helped strengthen community connections in 11 schools to date, with plans to expand to 20 schools in the coming year.